Cherreads

 Zeraya ate her meals and extracted what each of them offered.

-From Sebastian: the layout of the Tier-Three residential block, dropped while he was trying to seem well-connected.
-From Cord: the guard rotation on the eastern corridor, mentioned while trying to seem important.
-From Amir's books: a hand-drawn map tucked into the inside cover of the third one — the secondary transport bay, two maintenance corridors, a junction she hadn't been able to place from her own observations.
-She was reasonably sure he'd put it there deliberately, which told her something about Amir that she filed separately from the map itself.
+Sebastian leaked the layout of the Tier-Three residential block while trying to seem well-connected.
+Cord offered the guard rotation on the eastern corridor while attempting to sound important.
+Amir left a hand-drawn map tucked into the inside cover of the third book.
+It detailed the secondary transport bay, two maintenance corridors, and a junction she hadn't placed yet.
+She was reasonably sure he put it there deliberately.
+She filed that information about Amir separately from the map itself.

 She kept her sleeve down.
 She kept her interface closed during meals.

 In the calibration sessions she continued showing them two-sixty on the mana pool and thirty-two meters on the Void Step range.
-The unnamed technician in the back kept coming back.
-By day five she'd started adjusting her output timings to make the thirty-two look like a hard ceiling rather than a choice — the micro-hesitation before casting, the slightly labored recovery.
+The unnamed technician in the back kept logging her numbers.
+By day five she started adjusting her output timings to make the thirty-two look like a hard ceiling.
+A micro-hesitation before casting.
+A slightly labored recovery.
 Small theater.
 Tutorial-grade deception applied to a room full of people who had never needed to deceive anyone to survive.

 On day five, Lariya asked if they were leaving.

-Zeraya looked at her sister's face — the color back in it, the shadows under her eyes gone, the expression of a sixteen-year-old who had been through something that should have broken her and was now somewhere warm and fed and enrolled in classes with other people her age.
-She looked at the fading bruises on Lariya's knuckles from the Tutorial.
-She looked at the way Lariya held her fork now, unhurried, like someone who had stopped doing the math on when the next meal was coming.
+Zeraya looked at her sister.
+The color had returned to her face.
+The shadows under her eyes were gone.
+Lariya held the expression of a sixteen-year-old who had survived a nightmare and was now warm, fed, and enrolled in classes with other kids.
+The bruises on her knuckles from the Tutorial were fading.
+She held her fork unhurriedly, like someone who had stopped doing the math on when the next meal was coming.

 "Not yet," Zeraya said.